florian6973/llm-reading-group/README.md

 - Review the Annotated Transformer performance after training on GPU
 - BERT presentations and discussion

+### Special notes

+You can download the weights of the trained models on the shared OneDrive.
+Please put them in the corresponding folder.

 ## Session 04 (10-07-2024)

 ### Readings